 Common Symptoms of A Dead SSD

-- File System Needed A Repair: This kind of messages tends to display in both Mac and Windows Operating Systems as well for multiple reasons.
-In most circumstances, they occur as a result of losing port connection or because of the development of bad blocks.
+- File System Needed A Repair: This kind of message tends to display in both Mac and Windows Operating Systems as well for multiple reasons.
+In most circumstances, they occur as a result of losing a port connection or because of the development of bad blocks.

 - Regular Boot Crashes: In case, your computer system tends to crash in between the bootup, there might be a bad block on your solid state drive.
 It is highly recommended to take a backup of your data before the drive gets dead.

 - The SSD Becomes Read-Only: In some situations, the SSD becomes read-only.
 After that, you become unable to write any new data but, you can read the existing data properly.
 That is another symptom of the drive getting dead.